 When the bike arrived, I unpacked it like a toddler with a new toy, and when I found these interesting frame transfers, they confirmed the information provided by the seller of the bike (who was not the original owner, but who sold it on their behalf).
 The first human to ride this Centurion was a member of the US Cycling Federation (now known as USA Cycling), and had ordered the full Dura Ace upgrade for this bike, as well installing racing tubulars instead of the 27″ clincher rims offered as standard equipment.
-The original owner was also a member of the L.A.
-Wheelmen and had added these black and white racing flag transfers to the top tube.
+The original owner was also a member of the League of American Wheelmen and had added these black and white racing flag transfers to the top tube.

 While the bike clearly had a documented racing heritage, I was puzzled to find the Dura Ace crankset mounted with a chainguard.
 And, you’ll note that the rings are not in racing configuration, but are a compact set-up with 52 teeth on the large ring and 39 on the small ring.
 Both rings are Shimano Dura Ace.
 Don’t forget to notice the lovely Dura Ace front derailleur.
 The Dura Ace upgrade included: the front derailleur, the anodized brake calipers, the drilled levers and the crankset: